-At Laughton School we provide: A dedicated outdoor area to enhance cooperative play and provide extension activities.
+At Laughton School we provide:

+A dedicated outdoor area to enhance co-operative play and provide extension activities.

-- A range of ICT to develop new skills and support learning across the curriculum including dedicated laptops,iPads, beebot roamers, new class interactive whiteboard, microphone, digitial cameras etc - New and challenging opportunities. - A broad and balanced curriculum and stimulating setting. - Opportunities for collaboration. - Materials to develop fine and gross motor skills. - Time for children to practise and consolidate developing skills.
+- A range of ICT to develop new skills and support learning across the curriculum including dedicated laptops, iPads, beebot roamers, new class interactive whiteboard and SMART table, microphone, digitial cameras etc - New and challenging opportunities. - A broad and balanced curriculum and stimulating setting. - Opportunities for collaboration. - Materials to develop fine and gross motor skills. - Time for children to practise and consolidate developing skills.